bconglet/Pantoner/readme.md

 # Pantoner

-A comprehensive Pantone color library implemented in Sass, LESS, Stylus, JSON, and CSV.
+A comprehensive Pantone color library implemented in Sass, LESS, Stylus, JSON, CSV, and YAML.
 Contains a total of 3,193 colors including the following sets:

 - Coated (`-c`)
 - Uncoated (`-u`)